thomas051083/psd-psw/_events/0a-LF1(1-6Jul).md

     <td>
       <b>Our Journey on Transforming Student and Visitors’ Services</b>
       <br>3 July (Wed), 10.00am - 11.30am
-      <br>Find out more about how Ngee Ann Polytechnic has leveraged digital technologies to transform their students' and visitors' service experiences.
+      <br>Explore how Ngee Ann Polytechnic has leveraged digital technologies to transform their students' and visitors' service experiences.
       <br><a href="/events/learning-journeys/event-details/LJ_OJoTSaVS">Click here to find out more.</a>
     </td>
   </tr>